chloevoyer/multi-language-al-folio/_posts/en-us/2024-10-15-conferences-en-us.md

 layout: post
 title: Psychology Conferences
 date: 2024-10-15 11:12:00
-description: a non-exhaustive list of conferences in the field of psychology
+description: A non-exhaustive list of conferences in the field of psychology
 tags: conferences
 categories: research
 lang: en-us